StanEngels/PodolsPresetApi/README.md

 ## After this make sure you installed your frontend and start both apps
 If you haven't yet installed the front-end app there is a readme [over here](https://github.com/StanEngels/PodolsReactApp/blob/master/README.md).

+## What to do now?
+When everything is up and running here are a few issues that are great for newcomers: [Click me!]()

+When you are more experience here is the normal issue board without filters: [Click me!](https://github.com/StanEngels/PodolsPresetApi/issues)